rstacruz/ability_list/README.md

 ## Raising errors

-Or you can use `authorize!`, which is exactly like `can?` except it raises a `AbilityList::Error` exception.
+Or you can use `authorize!`, which is exactly like `can?` except it raises an `AbilityList::Error` exception.
 Perfect for controllers.

 ``` ruby
 user.authorize! :view, Video.find(20)